slidevjs/slidev/docs/guide/syntax.md

 Configurations you can set are described in the [Slides deck configurations](/custom/#headmatter) and [Per slide configurations](/custom/#frontmatter) sections.

-To make the headmatters more readable, you can installed the VSCode extension:
+To make the headmatter more readable, you can installed the VSCode extension:

 <LinkCard link="feature/vscode-extension" />